NGI4eu/engineroom-data-sprint-notebooks/06-reddit-sentiment-analysis/README.md

 # EngineRoom: Sentiment Analysis
 Sentiment analysis applied to some words of the Reddit dataset.

 The English LIWC dictionary is needed to run a part of this Jupyter.
-For seeing and playing with the last Visualization, is not needed.
+For just seeing and playing with the last visualization, it is not needed.

-There is a folder ("data"), where you can find:

-There is a file in the folder "data" with the list of the keywords analyzed: reddit_keywords.txt
+There is a folder ("data"), where you can find a file with the list of the keywords analyzed: reddit_keywords.txt

-There is also a notebook available (Sentiment_Analysis_LIWC.ipynb) with the methods to plot de Visualizations.
-We show an example below of the available Visualizations.
+There is also a notebook available (Sentiment_Analysis_LIWC.ipynb) with the methods to plot the visualizations.
+We show an example below of the available visualizations.

 ```